microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 This parameter collects your AIP service configuration information (e.g. [SuperUsers](https://learn.microsoft.com/en-us/azure/information-protection/configure-super-users) or [OnboardingControlPolicy](https://learn.microsoft.com/en-us/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?view=azureipps) etc.) by using the [AIPService module](#aipservice-module).

-Results are written into the log file [AIPServiceConfiguration.log](#aip-service-config-log) in the subfolder "Collect" of the Logs folder.
+The results are written to the log file [AIPServiceConfiguration.log](#aip-service-config-log) in the subfolder "Collect" of the Logs folder.

 ### [T] Protection templates / -CollectProtectionTemplates <a name="protection-templates"></a>

 This parameter collects [protection templates](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#protection-templates-and-sensitivity-labels) of your tenant by using the [AIPService module](#aipservice-module).

-Results are written in .xml files ([ProtectionTemplates.xml](#protection-templates-xml) and [ProtectionTemplateDetails.xml](#protection-templates-xml)) in the subfolder "Collect " of the Logs folder, and an export of each protection template (.xml) into the subfolder "ProtectionTemplates".
+The results are written to the log files [ProtectionTemplates.xml](#protection-templates-xml) and [ProtectionTemplateDetails.xml](#protection-templates-xml) in the subfolder "Collect " of the Logs folder, and an export of each protection template (.xml) into the subfolder "ProtectionTemplates".

 > [!TIP]
 > You can use this feature to create a backup copy of your protection templates.